S3-working-group/s3-practical-guide/content/src/defining-agreements/logbook.md

 -   organizational structure (domains and the connections between them)
 -   agreements

-Content relating to a specific group or role:
+Content relating to a specific team or role:

 -   the domain description and strategy
 -   agreements (including delegatees' domain descriptions, strategies and development plans)